Bran72/puntosyvueltas/README.md

 **Website made for TPZ's client: Puntos y Vueltas**

 **Commands to install website**
-- clone this source as you can
+- clone this repo as you can
 - composer i
 - composer install